korayertem/Autonomous_Border_Security_Robot/README.md

 # Autonomous Border Security Robot
-This is the repo of graduation thesis project of a mechatronics engineering department of Yildiz Technical University made by Koray Ertem, Fahri Yasar and M. Somer Odabas
+This is the repo of graduation thesis project of a mechatronics engineering department of Yildiz Technical University made by Koray Ertem, Fahri Yasar and M. Somer Odabas with our advisor Dr. Aydin Yesildirek

 ## Sensors Used
 * RPLiDAR A3